-Talking of fruit oils, only olives and "extra virgin" olive oil contain the proven anti inflammatory oleocanthal that will save your arteries and joints from inflammation.
-Read about it at olive oil benefits ... good olive oil burns at the back of the throat if you take a teaspoon neat.
+Talking of fruit oils, only olives and "extra virgin" olive oil contain a proven anti inflammatory phytochemical that will save your arteries and joints from from become red hot.
+Read about it at olive oil benefits; good olive oil burns at the back of the throat if you take a teaspoon neat.
 That's the oleocanthal.

 Although I sprung a rib yesterday, perhaps a big sneeze last night, perhaps carrying all those cuttings to the compost heap (every breath gives me a little stab of pain between the shoulder blades, so I'm going to need rib pain treatment this morning from my chiropractor daughter.
 Useful having one of them in the family!

 As I was saying, despite the rib, EVOO (get it?) and a tablespoon of freshly ground flax seed every day means that I have very little inflammation in the body.
 Suffering from body aches, concerns about a heart condition, high blood pressure?
 Think whats potting in the winter garden, get onto anti inflammatory omega 3, extra virgin olive oil and fatty fish - like this simple smoked salmon dip recipe isn't rocket science.
 More exercise, garden salads, olive oil, fresh fruit and omega-3, read about it at flax seed nutrition information.
 Isn't that better than pain and disability and umpteen pills?